AmonteCrawleyIT1025/AmonteCrawleyIT1025/Lab6/readme.md

 ### HTML and XML
 The key difference between HTML and XML is that HTML displays data and describes the structure of a webpage, whereas XML stores and transfers data.
 # Components of a URL
+Every URL begins with the scheme.
+This tells your browser what type of address it is so the browser connects to it correctly.
+There are many types of schemes, but for typical web browsing you will mostly see http and https.
+The domain name is the most prominent part of a web address.
+Typically, different pages on the same site will continue to use the same domain name.
+The domain on the right is called a top-level domain such as .edu.
+The anchor tells your browser to scroll to or load a specific part of the page.
+Some URLs include a string of characters after the path—beginning with a question mark—called the parameter string.

+# Conclusion
+Although I did not see myself enjoying creating a new website, I actually found it very fun.
+It was very complicated, however the process was so fun that I looked over the difficulty.
+I see that there is a lot to learn about Internet architecture and programming .
+I will commit a lot of my time to learning more.